 A legendary ingredient for its ability to thicken up any liquid with just a tiny amount to create gels.
 It has no flavour, so it tastes of whatever you add it to.
 It is also stable throughout a wide range of temperatures and pH.
 With Xanthan Gum, a little bit goes a long way!

-Substitutes: Wherever you see a non-Keto recipe that has corn starch in it, you can substitute with xanthan gum, which is keto-friendly.
+Substitutes: Wherever you see a non-Keto recipe that has corn starch or arrowroot in it, you can substitute with xanthan gum, which is keto-friendly.
 Most recipes use half a teaspoon.

 Function: Which one you'd use depends on what you're making: As a guide: